RetalA1/HIDS-MS2-lab/README.md

 ## Post Incident Analysis & Conclusion:
-Following full threat simulations and custom deployed snort rules detecting a series of targets on the target host, Metasploitable 2, the detection engine proved highly effective.
+Following full penetration testing and custom deployed snort rules detecting a series of targets on the target host, Metasploitable 2, the detection engine proved highly effective.
 This defensive framework has ensured precise alerts with a detection rate near 100%, protecting network environments by identifying malicious activity.